Ansett New Zealand Flight 703: Possible radar altimeter malfunction

 According to the TAIC report, an audio alarm telling the crew to climb the aircraft should have sounded 17 seconds before impact, but the GPWS malfunctioned, for reasons that have never been determined.
 There was an investigation by the New Zealand Police in 2001 into whether or not a mobile phone call from the aircraft may have interfered with the system.
 The official crash report does mention the following on page 69:

 "The aircraft manufacturer's avionics representative advised that there was no likelihood that the operation of a computer, other electronic device or a cell phone would have affected the aircraft's flight instruments."

-Later study of the wreckage of Flight 703 revealed that the antennas for the radar altimeter (which sends a signal to the GPWS indicating how far above the ground the aircraft is) had been painted and this possibly reduced the GPWS' ability to provide a timely alarm, although later comments by TAIC insisted the paint did not block or reflect signals.
+Later study of the wreckage of Flight 703 revealed that the antennas for the radar altimeter (which sends a signal to the GPWS indicating how far above the ground the aircraft is) had been painted and this possibly reduced the GPWS's ability to provide a timely alarm, although later comments by TAIC insisted the paint did not block or reflect signals.
 Radar altimeter antennas are clearly embossed with the words, "do not paint", a warning that was not heeded.
 Bench testing of the radar altimeter proved the unit was still functioning perfectly after its recovery from the wreckage.

-The captain's defence was that 4.5 seconds before impact the radar altimeter display flipped 1,000 feet in altitude as he watched.